farside/initializr-guida-italiano/README.md

-# Initializr Guide
-## Italian Translation
+# Italian Translation of the Initializr guide

 This repository contains the Italian translation web page of the [official Initializr guide] (http://www.html5-css3.fr/html5/initializr-generateur-template-html5-boilerplate) I made in 2012.
 Hosted on github pages, for future reference.

 If you have comments or corrections about my translation please create an [issue](../../issues).